state-hiu/cybergis-guides/1.0/cybergis-guides-roguegeonode-1.0.md

 If you find any bugs, in the vanilla GeoNode, please submit them as issues to the GeoNode GitHub repo at [https://github.com/GeoNode/geonode/issues](https://github.com/GeoNode/geonode/issues).
 If you find bugs, in the ROGUE GeoNode, please submit them as tickets to the rogue_geonode GitHub repo at: [https://github.com/ROGUE-JCTD/rogue_geonode/issues](https://github.com/ROGUE-JCTD/rogue_geonode/issues).
 If you find any bugs with the guide itself, please submit them to this repo at [https://github.com/state-hiu/cybergis-guides/issues](https://github.com/state-hiu/cybergis-guides/issues).

+### CyberGIS
+The Humanitarian Information Unit has been developing a sophisticated geographic computing infrastructure referred to as the CyberGIS.
+The CyberGIS provides highly available, scalable, reliable, and timely geospatial services capable of supporting multiple concurrent projects.
+The CyberGIS relies on primarily open source projects, such as PostGIS, GeoServer, GDAL, GeoGit, OGR, and OpenLayers.
+The name CyberGIS is dervied from the term geospatial cyberinfrastructure.

+### ROGUE
+The Rapid Opensource Geospatial User-Driven Enterprise (ROGUE) Joint Capabilities Technology Demonstration (ROGUE) is a two-year research & development project developing the technology for distributed geographic data creation and synchronization in a disconnected environement.
+See [http://rogue.lmnsolutions.com](http://rogue.lmnsolutions.com) for more information.
+HIU is leveraging the technology developed through ROGUE to build out the CyberGIS a robust globally distributed infrastruture.

 ## Installation

 Launching a ROGUE GeoNode only requires a few simple steps.
 The installation process is relatively painless on a clean build and can be completed in less than 30 minutes, usually 15 minutes.